valentineejk/gokafka/README.md

 # Simple Kafka Producer-Consumer Example

-A basic Kafka implementation in Go using Fiber web framework for HTTP endpoints and Confluent's Kafka Go client.
+A basic Kafka implementation in Go/Rust using Fiber and Actix framework for HTTP endpoints and Confluent's Kafka Go client.

 ## Features